Automatic Renewal of 2020 Exemptions

 - Senior Homestead Exemptions: If you turned 65 at any time during the tax year, the equalized value of your home will be lowered by $5,000.
 You may apply for the Senior Homestead Exemption at any time during the year in which you turn 65; but because property taxes are paid in arrears, the exemption will not take effect until you receive your following year tax bill.
 You must notify the Ela Township Assessor’s Office to initiate this exemption.

 - Senior Citizen Assessment Freeze Homestead Exemption-Annual Renewal Required: If you are 65, qualified for the (above) Senior Homestead Exemption, AND have a total household income of $65,000 or less, the assessed value on your property is frozen.
 Please note that this does NOT affect the tax RATE.
 Contact the Ela Township Assessor’s Office to initiate this exemption.

 - Homestead Improvement Exemption: If an improvement or addition is made to the home, the assessment increase due to the alteration is kept off the tax rolls for four years.
 There is a maximum of $25,000 of assessed value which can be kept off the tax rolls for that period.

-- Disabled and Veterans Exemptions: There are various exemptions available for Veterans, Veterans who are returning from active duty in an armed conflict, and disabled persons.
+- Disabled and Veterans Exemptions: There are various exemptions available for disabled veterans, veterans who are returning from active duty in an armed conflict, and disabled persons.
 Our office can assist with the filings of these exemptions.

-*When you are applying for a new exemption and the property is held in trust, we must verify that the applicant is a beneficiary of that trust.
+*When you are applying for a new Senior Homestead Exemption and the property is held in trust, we must verify that the applicant is a beneficiary of that trust.
 The exemptions cannot be applied without this verification.
 Please include a copy of that part of the actual trust agreement which states that the applicant is a beneficiary.
 This can usually be found on the first few pages of the trust document.
-Should you have any questions, please feel free to contact us directly at 847-438-8370.
+Should you have any questions, please feel free to contact us directly at (847) 438-8370.